limix/CellRegMap/input_files.md

 * The following terms are absolutely necessary: expression phenotypes (**y**), genotypes (**g**), and cellular contexts (**C**).

 * A kinship matrix (**K**; or its decomposition **hK**, such that K = hK @ hK.T) is highly recommended, to appropriately account for sample structure, especially the repeatedness across cells from the same individual.
   * if you do not have access to a GRM, consider providing a block diagonal sample covariance, with blocks corresponding to individuals.
- * If K (or hK) is not provided, CellRegMap becomes equivalent to StructLMM (see [StructLMM](https://limix.github.io/CellRegMap/structlmm.html)).
+  * If K (or hK) is not provided, CellRegMap becomes equivalent to [StructLMM](https://limix.github.io/CellRegMap/structlmm.html).

-* If no covariates (W) are necessary, simply provide a vector of ones as an intercept term.
+* If no covariates (W) are necessary, simply provide a vector of [ones](https://numpy.org/doc/stable/reference/generated/numpy.ones.html) as an intercept term.

 ## Each SNP-gene pair should be tested independently
-The test is run independently for each gene-SNP pair, thus in the model above, **y** and **g** are one-dimensional vectors, representing the expression of a single gene and the genotypes at a single SNP, respectively.
+The test is run independently for each gene-SNP pair, thus in the model above, **y** and **g** are one-dimensional vectors, representing i) the expression of a single gene and ii) the genotypes at a single SNP, respectively.

 * The implementation does allow for multiple SNPs to be tested for a given gene, this can be achieved by providing a matrix G of which each column is a different SNP G=[g_1, .. g_n].
 In this case, the model **simply loops over each SNP and tests one at the time**, then returns a list of p-values, one per SNP.